oslabs-beta/dashport/README.md

 )
 ```

-In order to end a session, a log out button can be routed to an endpoint that calls Dashport's logOut method.
+In order to end a session, a log out button can be routed to an endpoint that calls Dashport's logOut property.
 Here's an example use with Oak:
 ```typescript
 router.get('/log-out',
   dashport.logOut,